-The Indiana CMIT program is a state wide collaboration which specializes in developing pioneers.
-Interns will receive hands on experience in all areas of campus missions, including discipleship, strategic thinking, and theological development.
+The Indiana CMIT program is a state wide collaboration that specializes in developing pioneers.
+Interns will receive hands-on experience in all areas of campus missions including discipleship, strategic thinking, and theological development.
 Our staff is committed to seeing you develop into the unique leader God has gifted you to be.
-Currently our program begins in mid December and runs a full twelve months.
-To request a manual or for more information contact the Indiana State Director Jeff Alexander at indianachialpha.com.
+Currently our program begins in August and runs until May.

 Ball State University

 Louisiana Diversity Project

 The Louisiana Diversity Project is a combination of the best in campus ministry that the state of Louisiana has to offer.
 Every campus missionary in Louisiana will be a part of your training!
 You will be challenged in the areas of theological studies, practical ministerial skills, and character development.
 You can choose what campus you want to experience your practical ministry training.
 We offer everything from private urban to small state residential campuses.
 You will be exposed to African-American ministry, international student ministry, athletic ministry, and a variety of evangelistic outreaches and growing small group ministry.

 Baton Rouge, LA

 McNeese State University

 Nicholls State University